 As with any surgery there are possible complications, including:

-Obese patients are at increased risk due to higher cardiovascular risk factors such as blood pressure, Type 2 diabetes, and high cholesterol.
+- Heart attack: obese patients are at increased risk due to higher cardiovascular risk factors such as blood pressure, type 2 diabetes, and high cholesterol.